sebousan/venn-capital/content/publications/2023/10/2023-10-25-how-asset-managers-can-break-down-biases.md

 isIndex: false
 draft: false
 date: 2023-10-01T13:08:11.633Z
-title: How asset managers can break down biases
+title: How asset managers can break down biases - Nicola Murray
 description: My point is that biases — whether we are aware of them or not — are everywhere.
 No one is immune.
 They permeate our daily lives and can significantly impact attitudes and behaviours, as well as unduly sway